 Don’t be put off by this – if you believe you really can’t work because of your illness or disability, you should ask for a reconsideration.
 If you don't pass the assessment initially it doesn’t necessarily mean you won’t succeed with your case further down the line.

-What to say in your letter
+What to say in your form or letter

 Your decision letter from the DWP should have included a written statement explaining the reasons for the DWP’s decision.

 Go through the statement of reasons and try to: